Bodo

 - Beliefs And Worldview

-- Bodos have a deep respect for nature, which is reflected in their animistic beliefs.
-They view the natural world as sacred and emphasize harmony with the environment.
+- Bodos hold a deep respect for nature, which is central to their spiritual beliefs.
+Their worldview emphasizes harmony with the natural world and community cohesion.

 - Cultural Proverbs Sayings